 Our Research Methodology

-The FDR team observes the menus in culinary centers such as New York, Los Angeles, and even Denver/Boulder and Houston.
+The FDR team observes the menus in culinary centers such as New York, Los Angeles, and even Denver/Boulder and Dallas and Houston.
 We also look to industry associations and research organizations such as Mintel, Technomic, and others that we linked to throughout this post.
 FDR’s own consumer research arm provides insights from our onsite focus groups, CLTs, and other tests, too.

 We also look at Google Trends, a Google tool that provides analytical data of top Google search queries across various regions and languages.
 We recognize this data is not bulletproof but it does provide insights we find useful.